NSAPH-Projects/heat-alerts_RL/bayesian_model/bayesian_model_updated.md

 * else if $C_{gi}$ == "negative": $\gamma_{s}\[i\] \sim NegativeLogNormal(g_s,1)$

 **Model Fitting**

 We use stochastic variational inference (SVI) with a low-rank multivariate normal distribution as the guide for the posterior.
 You can read more about estimating and optimizing the evidence lower bound (ELBO) with SVI using Pyro [here](http://pyro.ai/examples/intro_long.html#Background:-Estimating-and-optimizing-the-Evidence-Lower-Bound-(ELBO)).

+For the Multi-Layer Perceptron (MLP) priors and for the overall model fitting, we use Pytorch / Pytorch Lightning.